solidi/writing/49-short-circuiting-fantastical-debugging.md

 A short story of how a simple #problem is mistaken for a large #complicated one.
 While it's easy for me to blow up a problem in my head, I must remind myself to believe in #Occam's razor!

-Thanks to Danielle Arcuri and my daugther.
+Thanks to Danielle Arcuri and my daughter.

 #watercooler #beginners #career #debugging